fge/uri-template/README.md

 ## Read me first

-The license of this project is LGPLv3 or later.
-See file src/main/resources/LICENSE for the full text.
+This project, as of version 0.8, is licensed under both LGPLv3 and ASL 2.0.
+See file LICENSE for more details.
+Versions 0.7 and lower are licensed under LGPLv3 only.

+**Note the "L" in "LGPL".
+LGPL AND GPL ARE QUITE DIFFERENT!**

 Note: this project uses [Gradle](http://www.gradle.org) as a build system.
 See the `BUILD.md` file for details.